Decathlon/sports-tracking-data-documentation/docs/020-get-started.md

 Country codes follow the is [norme ISO 3166](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) with 2 char ( ex : FR)

 Language codes follow the [norme ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) with 2 char ( ex : NL)

-## API Registration

-**You want to use our API ?
-First filled** [this form](https://forms.gle/4WKN7ihQBpyzMt389) :

-If we validate your application, you will receive :

-* an api key
-* a client ID and secret for login

-## Swagger

-You can find a Swagger UI <a href="swagger.htm" target="_blank">here</a>.

-## Endpoints and stacks

-We have two major stacks, one in Europe (the default) and one in China (dedicated to the Chinese users).
-The default endpoint is : https://api-global.decathlon.net/sportstrackingdata/v2/
-You can also specify the Europe stack by adding a prefix "eu2" : https://api-global.decathlon.net/sportstrackingdata/eu2/v2/sports.json

-To reach the Chinese stack, add the prefix cn1 : https://api-global.decathlon.net/sportstrackingdata/cn1/v2/

 ## Quota and rate-limiting